emadghaffari/agileful/README.md

-# Agileful
-get postgres connected database queries
+# get postgres connected database queries

 ## filters
 you can filter by: